EngineerGuy314/pico-WSPRer/README.md

 7. Go to https://traquito.github.io/channelmap/ to find an open channel and make note of id13 (column header), minute and lane (frequency).
 8. Connect to pico with a USB cable and a terminal program such as Putty.
 Hit any key to access setup menu.
 Then press the tilde (~) key (this is to prevent accidentally enterring the config menu).
 Configure your callsign and telemetry channel details from step 7.
 9. WSPR type-1 messages will be sent every ten minutes followed by the U4B style telemetry with a coded callsign
 10. If the pico is plugged into a computer via USB while running it will appear as a COM port and diagnostic messages can be viewed at 115200 baud.
-Raw $GNRMC messages from GPS unit will be displayed, and every 20 seconds decoded latitude/longitude and grid locator will be shown.
+Raw $GNRMC or $GPRMC messages from GPS unit will be displayed, and every 20 seconds decoded latitude/longitude and grid locator will be shown.
 ![pico_WSPRer_schema4](https://github.com/EngineerGuy314/pico-WSPRer/assets/123671395/ce691e6d-bfd3-491e-849c-77bea688231e)
 ![on_scale](https://github.com/EngineerGuy314/pico-WSPRer/assets/123671395/f15d8888-dc46-4c07-b3b2-78174d81c816)
 Completed V3 unit before flight.
 Bare castelated ATGM336H is flipped over and glued to the RP2040.
 Total weight including GPS antenna 3.5g.